Alexandros-Zoupos/project-louhavidandros/README.md

 ## Multiple Variable Analysis

-After having looked at individual variables, we explored a combination of variables; The combination of danceability, valence and energy into one variable showed some interesting results.
+After having looked at individual variables, we explored a combination of variables - danceability, energy and valence:

 ![](README_files/figure-gfm/pop-multiple-variable-analysis-1-1.png)<!-- -->